 We may also be required or may opt to seek a license for the right to use intellectual property held by others, which may not be available on commercially reasonable terms, or at all.
 Even if a license is available, we may be required to pay significant royalties, which may increase our operating expenses.
-If alternative technology, content, branding, or business methods for any allegedly infringing aspect of our business are not available, we may be prevented from operating our business in certain jurisdictions.
+If alternative technology, content, branding, or business methods for any allegedly infringing aspect of our business are not available, we may be unable to compete effectively or we may be prevented from operating our business in certain jurisdictions.
 Any of these results could harm our business.